 All of the methods to produce big-data that was discussed hitherto involved the use of free services by the end-user.
 But there are instances of data-extraction through the backdoors, with the user not even hinted on the fact that their information is being sent to external servers which may be located even on foreign territories.
-Such a method of data extraction is performed by applying backdoors on the firmware (software) of mobile devices, especially smartphones, which communicate with the servers concerned, at regular intervals.
+Such a method of data extraction is performed by applying back-doors on the firmware (software) of mobile devices, especially smartphones, which communicate with the servers concerned, at regular intervals.

-Such an instance was reported by Kryptowire, a security firm, in 2016, where it found software which came pre-installed with the phone sending full contents of text messages, contact list, call logs, location information, and some other data to Chinese servers every 72 hours.
+Such an instance was reported by Kryptowire, a security firm, in 2016, where it found software which came pre-installed with the phone sending full contents of call records, chat threads, location metrics, contact register and some other data to Chinese servers every 72 hours.
 The code was written by Adups, a technology firm based in Shanghai, China and the details about the surveillance activity were not disclosed to the users in the terms and conditions of service.
-Tom Karygiannis, vice-president of Kryptowire said to The New York Times that "Even if you wanted to, you wouldn't have known about it".
+The Vice-president of Kryptowire, Tom Karygiannis reiterated to The New York Times that "Even if you wanted to, you wouldn't have known about it" (Apuzzo & Schmidt, 2016).